 Balsam Hill are the crème de la crème in the world of artificial Christmas trees.
 The much-loved tree experts have expanded their range of artisan-designed, highly realistic Christmas trees to more than 250 beautiful designs!

-An exciting new addition, for 2019, to the extension range is the Flip Tree, which guarantees a super easy set up thanks to an innovative flip design which eliminates the need to lift heavy sections.
+The Flip Tree was an exciting new addition to the extension range last year, and it proved to be a big hit.
+The design guarantees a super easy set up thanks to an innovative flip design which eliminates the need to lift heavy sections.

 This smart tree took under a minute to assemble!
 The base, on wheels for added easy, has a foot pedal that you press then simply flip the bottom half over, into place.
 The top part is in one section, this slots into the base with easy.
 Fix the brakes once it’s in position, so it can’t be moved and plug in the lights.